Desikim/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 2. Write down the logic/single steps in softcode
 3. Start coding and test, test, test!

-## 📋Organization📋
+## 🔮Organization🔮
-Happened mainly in my head...but with the help of this readme file and using softcode and #comments My repository is set up...
+Happened mainly in my head...but with the help of this readme file and using softcode and #comments in a jupyter notebook My repository is set up...

 ## 🌌Links🌌
-Include links to your repository, slides and kanban board.
-Feel free to include any other links associated with your project.
+Here are some links to

 [Repository](https://github.com/)
 [Slides](https://slides.com/)